 New technology provides museums and historical societies with new ways to reach a wider public.
 It has been my honor to work on three separate projects that utilize digital storytelling to engage audiences.

 Work on Ice Age Flood Explorer was a collaborative effort between the History and Geology departments at Eastern Washington University (EWU).
-Click here to read the short articles I wrote spanning environmental, bridge engineering history, and the history of a brick building in the small town of Starbuck Washington.
+This project provided the opportunity to look at the history of things more than the history of people.

-“Spokane Historical,” the pages “About” section proclaims, “is a project of the Public History program at Eastern Washington University.
+“Spokane Historical,” the pages “About” section proclaims, “is a project of the Public History program at EWU.
 Most of the stories were created by EWU students.”
 Those students include me.
-I was a first-year graduate student when I got the chance to research and write articles for the site.
-Click here and choose from any of my six articles.
+I was a first-year graduate student when I first got the chance to research and write articles for the site.
+In these articles, I focus on the people who lived the past.

 - The Resurrection of St. Paul’s Mission.
 “Once a magnet for Catholics in the area, St. Paul’s was left abandoned in the woods for forty years before its “resurrection” as a historic site.”
 Read more about this historic landmark here.

 - Crooked Agent.
 “For Indian Agent Albert M. Anderson, kickbacks and embezzlement were all in a day’s work.”
 Read more about Anderson’s shenanigans here.

 - Risky Fun.
 “While there was “never a shot fired in anger” at Fort Spokane, life on the fort was not without danger.”
 Click here to read about a danger that claimed the lives of Fort Spokane soldiers.